erickfis/NOAA-Storm-Database/readme.md

 --------------------------------------

-There are occurrences that caused zero fatalities but a lot of injuries, so we did a separate analisys to fatal and non-fatal events.
+There are occurrences that caused zero fatalities but a lot of injuries, so we did a separate analysis to fatal and non-fatal events.

 ### Fatal Occurrences